 Money-Saving Tips On Landscaping

 Thankfully the bargains are easy to find if one knows where to look.
-And while the size of the area does have some bearing on the total cost for the supplies, the biggest factor can be the desired look and use.
+And while the size of the area does have some bearing on the total cost of the supplies, the most significant factor can be the desired look and use.
 Is it to be a private oasis or functional as a food garden?
-Or what if the space is to be a combination of both?
+Or what if space is to be a combination of both?

 A plant nursery can also be the best source of free advice.
-The staff are committed to maintaining the health of garden plants.
-They know which ones are native to a specific region and which have the potential to become an invasive species.
-With just a few questions from the hopeful landscaper, they will be able to advise which ones will be best suited for the space.
+The staff is committed to maintaining the health of garden plants.
+They know which ones are native to a specific region and can become invasive species.
+With just a few questions from the hopeful landscaper, they will advise which ones will be best suited for space.
 They can also offer tips about insects.
-Not all are harmful, some are a gardener's best friend.
+Not all are harmful; some are a gardener's best friend.